Monkeypox and COVID-19: Here Are Key Differences

-Dr. Edwards: Transmission happens during close contact – prolonged physical contact or direct contact with body fluids or lesion material.
+Dr. Edwards: Transmission happens during close contact – prolonged physical contact or direct contact with body fluids or lesions.
 It may also spread face to face through respiratory droplets or contact with contaminated bedding or clothing.

-It doesn’t spread through the air like COVID-19.
+It doesn’t spread through the air like COVID-19, as far as we know.
 And unlike COVID-19, monkeypox isn’t contagious until the infected person becomes symptomatic.
 That makes it much easier to isolate infected individuals and prevent the spread.

 What is the incubation period?

-Dr. Edwards: The incubation is relatively long, up to two or three weeks.
-We don’t know exactly because there have not been a lot of cases to study.
-The smallpox vaccine can prevent the disease in a person who has been exposed or who is at risk of being exposed, such as a caregiver or household contact.
+Dr. Edwards: The incubation is relatively long, up to one to two weeks.
+The smallpox vaccine or a newer smallpox/monkeypox vaccine that came out in 2019 can prevent the disease in a person who has been exposed or who is at risk of being exposed, such as a caregiver or household contact.

 How severe is monkeypox infection?

 Dr. Edwards: Most people will have a relatively minor infection.
 A strain from West Africa that is spreading has a fatality rate of less than 1 percent.
 But that’s the mortality rate in Africa.
-It may be very different in developed countries where medical care is better.
+It seems to be very different in developed countries where medical care is better.

 There is another strain from Central Africa that is more severe.
 That strain is not involved in the current outbreak in North America, Europe and Australia.